 1. National Brand Stores – If you want to hit all your big chain stores (Old Navy, Dick’s, JCPenney and much more), this is the place to be.

 3. Entertainment – Need a real break?
 Kick back and catch a movie at the movie theater right in the middle of Perry Crossing.
-Also check our website for community events, such as meeting Santa Claus during the holidays.
+Also check their website for community events, such as meeting Santa Claus during the holidays.

 Park along the Square and make a day of it.
 Drift in and out of boutiques, dine at local eateries or grab coffee with your friends as you shop.